Don't read too much into election results, Taiwan tells China before vote

 Han says he would reset ties with Beijing to boost Taiwan’s economy, but not compromise on the island’s security or democratic way of life.

+“Don’t let Tsai Ing-wen destroy the Republic of China’s democracy, liberty and rule of law; just take down Tsai Ing-wen,” the party cited Wu Den-yih as saying, referring to Taiwan by its official name.

+Overshadowing the elections have been allegations in Australian media from a self-professed Chinese spy about China’s efforts to influence Taiwan’s politics and support Han, who, along with Beijing, has denounced the accusations as lies.

-Reporting By Yimou Lee.
-Editing by Gerry Doyle
+Reporting By Yimou Lee and Ben Blanchard; Editing by Gerry Doyle